glomatico/gamdl/README.md

 * `ac3`
 * `alac`
 * `ask`
-    * When using this option, gamdl will ask you which codec from this list to use that is available for the song.
+    * When using this option, Gamdl will ask you which codec from this list to use that is available for the song.

 ### Music videos codecs
 The following codecs are available:
 * `h264` (up to 1080p, with AAC 256kbps)
 * `h265` (up to 2160p, with AAC 256kpbs)
 * `ask`
-    * When using this option, gamdl will ask you which audio and video codec to use that is available for the music video.
+    * When using this option, Gamdl will ask you which audio and video codec to use that is available for the music video.

 ### Post videos/extra videos qualities
 The following qualities are available:
 * `best` (up to 1080p, with AAC 256kbps)
 * `ask`
-    * When using this option, gamdl will ask you which video quality to use that is available for the video.
+    * When using this option, Gamdl will ask you which video quality to use that is available for the video.

 Post videos doesn't require remuxing and are limited to `ytdlp` download mode.